For urgent consular assistance call

 Foreigners must provide their passports for scanning when checking in to a hotel.

 If UAE law enforcement take your passport for any reason, make sure they give you a receipt.
-You'll need the receipt to collect it later and when checking in to accommodation.
+You'll need the receipt to collect it later and when checking into accommodation.

 The local currency is the United Arab Emirates Dirham (AED).